You are currently viewing Beyond the Gut: The Probiotic Guide to Mineral Absorption and Total Systemic Health

 Can I Have Too Many Probiotics?

 The most common side effects are a bit of bloating and gas when a probiotic is first introduced.
 These good bacteria produce sulfur-containing gas as a byproduct of digestion.
-When we eat cruciferous vegetables (cabbage, Brussel sprouts, etc.) or foods that are higher in natural sulfur we tend to experience increased gas.
+When we eat cruciferous vegetables (cabbage, Brussels sprouts, etc.) or foods that are higher in natural sulfur, we tend to experience increased gas.

 The most common strains are Lactobacilli and Bifidobacteria.
-They are normally safe but in some cases, people need to avoid taking supplementation or ingesting certain foods as it can trigger inflammation throughout the body.
+They are normally safe, but in some cases, people need to avoid taking supplementation or ingesting certain foods, as they can trigger inflammation throughout the body.

-In opposition, C-Diff (clostridium difficile) which is another overgrowth of bad bacteria is often times triggered by overuse of antibiotics.
-It has been treated with Lactobacillus rhamnosus GG, Bacillus strains, and Saccharomyces boulardii (a form of baker yeast).
+In opposition, C-Diff (Clostridium difficile), which is another overgrowth of bad bacteria, is often triggered by overuse of antibiotics.
+It has been treated with Lactobacillus rhamnosus GG, Bacillus strains, and Saccharomyces boulardii (a form of baker’s yeast).

-At times it’s used for those treated with specific anti-biotics as probiotics to restore balance.
-Not only can C-Diff cause the same inflammation as SIBO, but it can be easily spread through feces when good hygiene practices are not used and can be deadly.
+At times, it’s used for those treated with specific antibiotics as probiotics to restore balance.
+Not only can C-Diff cause the same inflammation as SIBO, but it can also be easily spread through feces when good hygiene practices are not used, and can be deadly.

-If you have a digestive issue it is always best to get help from your gastroenterologist or you call me for some assistance.
+If you have a digestive issue, it is always best to get help from your gastroenterologist, or you can call me for some assistance.

 There are many strains of probiotics.
 Some are better for certain conditions or needs.